Chippewa National Forest: Geography

 Three of the top ten largest lakes in size within the State of Minnesota are located within the forest, these are Cass Lake, Leech Lake and Lake Winnibigoshish.
 Approximately 44% of the Forest's land is within the Leech Lake Indian Reservation.

 Fauna and flora

 Aspen, birch, pine, balsam fir, and maple blanket the forest.
 Old growth forest such as the Lost Forty section of the CNF is valuable for wildlife, including bald eagle, several species of hawk and woodpecker, red squirrel, weasel, and numerous other species.
 In the 1960s, the bald eagle population in the forest was only 12 nesting pairs.
-Since then the population has rebounded and the bald eagle population of the Chippewa National Forest is one of the highest density in the lower 48 states at 150 nesting pairs.
+Since then the population has rebounded.
+The bald eagle population of the Chippewa National Forest is one of the highest densities in the lower 48 states at 150 nesting pairs.

 Recreation

 The Forest contains 21 developed campgrounds, 41 miles of paved bike trails, 43 miles of unpaved bike trails, 160 miles of hiking trails, 298 miles of non-motorized trails, 380 miles of snowmobile trails, 68 dispersed camping locations, 20 miles of horse trails, 83 boat accesses.

+A highlight of the Forest's trail system is the 60-plus mile segment of the North Country National Scenic Trail that parallels State Highways 34 and 200 and features backpacking campsites along its route.
+Find an interactive map of the Trail's route at the North Country Trail Association's website.